timSmith740/embeddedLinux/hw03/README.md

 If you run my tempSetup.sh file it will prepare temp101sensor on addresses 0x48 and 0x49.
 It prints the temperature after getting an alert, but it does at times stop reading.

+You can run my temp006sensor.sh file and it will read and convert the temperature with the sensor on address 0x40.
+Though it does not seem to be very accurate.